HaMeD1379/Studly/worksheets/sprint1/testingPlan.md

 ## Coverage Targets
 Specify measurable goals (e.g., 100% API method coverage, ≥80% logic class coverage) and link them to your grading or sprint requirements.

+###Frontend:
+Our measurable goals for the frontend are to achieve 80% line coverage, 100% branch coverage.
+100% branch coverage allows us to ensure our code is robust to user input errors.
+Meeting this coverage threshold aligns with our Sprint1 grading requirements for code quality and maintainability.

 ### Backend:
 Our measurable goals for the backend are to achieve 100% API method, >= 80% logic coverage, 100% integration coverage (authController.test.js, sessions.test.js).
 Meeting this coverage threshold aligns with our Sprint1 grading requirements for code quality and maintainability.